cmpi-standard/headers/updates.md

 * Fixed incorrect uint description of sint type masks (e.g. CMPI_sint8).
 * Changed all #include statements to use angle brackets instead of double quotes.
+* Finalized decision from WG call to let the @fulldescription and @convfunction commands be a simple section without a cross reference item.

 25 July - Andy
 --------------